 Tynemouth District covers an area of North Tyneside including the towns of Tynemouth, North Shields and Wallsend together with their suburbs.

-There are 12 Groups and 3 Explorer Scout Units.
-There is also Scouting Network with Tynemouth District and a thriving SAS Unity.
+There are 15 Groups and 3 Explorer Scout Units.

 The District has its own headquarters and operate the Powburn Adventure Centre in North Northumberland